Cancer Treatment Center

 Your first visit to the Cancer Treatment Center will be your consultation.
 It takes between one and three hours to complete this initial visit.
-You will see one of the registered nurses, either Stephanie or Nona.
-You will also meet Dr. Amtullah Khan, our radiation oncologist and you may also meet with our social worker, Cathy La Cour.
+You will see one a registered nurse.
+Dr. Amtullah Khan, our radiation oncologist and you may also meet with our social worker.

 Your second visit will be your CT/Simulation visit.
 A radiation therapist performs this test.
-There are a total of six therapists at the Cancer Treatment Center.
+There are a total of four therapists at the Cancer Treatment Center.
 During this visit, we will perform a special kind of CT scan which will be used for deciding how to best move forward with your treatment.
-This CT scan is strictly for the planning process for your treatments, it is not for diagnosing your disease.
+This CT scan is strictly for the planning process for your treatments.

 We will place marks on your skin and/or tattoos.
 Please do not wash any marks off your skin unless the therapist tells you to do so.
-This visit will take between one and two hours.
+This visit will take approximately one hour.
 You may not be able to eat or drink before this appointment.
 You will need to consult the instruction sheet given to you by the nurse prior to your appointment to see if this applies to you.

-Your third visit is what we call a "dress rehearsal."
+Your third visit is what we call a "dress rehearsal".
 We will take you into the room where you will receive your radiation treatments.
-This room is called the Linac or Linear Accelerator.

 We will place you in the same position you were in for your CT/Simulation.
 When we have you lined up to your marks and/or tattoos, we will take a few special x-rays to make sure you are in the correct position for your daily treatment.